NieneB/InternshipReport/index.md

 About 20 people will be asked to open the web-application and look at it, use it and play around with it.
 Afterwards, 8 statements will be given and asked to rate them to the level of agreeing or not.
 Ranks between a number of 1 and 5, from totally disagreeing till, total agreeing.
 Because the objectives were used in defining the statements, it tests if the application lives up to the objectives set for the user.

-Because there is not a official testing group available, the participants will be colleagues of the Waag Society, the heritage institutions of the Heritage and Location project and possible, classmates and/or family and friends.
+Because there is not an official testing group available, the participants will be colleagues of the Waag Society, the heritage institutions of the Heritage and Location project and possible, classmates and/or family and friends.
 This to have a broad general public.

 <a class="xref" href="#QandO">Table 5 </a>
 shows the statements asked and the connection with the design requirements which are in <a class="xref" href="#results-sub-objective-1-the-design-requirements"> chapter 5.1 </a>
 The complete questionnaire can be found in <a class="xref" href="#A10"> appendix 10</a>.

 <p class="table" id="QandO"> Questions and Objectives </p>